CrowdStrike/Cloud-AWS/Discover-for-Cloud-Templates/AWS/terraform-templates/README.md

     }
     }
     ```
-2) A template for additional accounts in the directory `additional-acount-existing-trail` directory.
+2) The additional accounts in the directory `additional-acount-existing-trail`.
+   This template should be used for all accounts that contain resources that should be monitored and which forward logs to the log archive account
-   The template contains the following
+   The template contains the following resources

     -   A IAM role that Crowdstrike can assume to gather information about resources of interest.
 ```text
     data "aws_iam_policy_document" "DescribeAPICalls" {